binsec/esop2023_artefact/getting_started.md

 Note that some useful software are in `/home/binsec-ase/programs`, namely the solvers bitwuzla and boolector (z3 is also installed), the dissasembler cutter (radare2 is also installed).

-See the `README.md` file for further documentation.
+See the [step-by-step](./step_by_step.md) guide for further documentation.

 # Paper

-You will find a copy of the accepted paper in the artefact, named `draft.pdf`.
+You will find a copy of the accepted paper in the artefact, named [draft.pdf](./draft.pdf).
 The camera-ready will be uploaded when available.

 # Running your first BINSEC/ASE analysis